HYsxe/ACME/README.md

 	Prediction scores range from 0 to 1.
 Higher scores indicate higher binding affinities.

 	Peptides with scores above 0.42 can be considered to be strong binders.

+	However, the specific threshold for classification might vary in different experimental setups.

 2. Repeating the experiments in the ACME paper.